-Now, sometimes, if you get stuck, your creative director may ask to see everything, so that they can see your line of thought and help send you in the right direction.
+Now, sometimes, if you get stuck, your creative director may ask to see everything so that they can see your line of thought and help send you in the right direction.
 In that case, send it all.
-But otherwise, cull out the ones that don’t make the cut, and only send your best.
+But otherwise, cull out the ones that don’t make the cut, and send only your best.

 2. They want you to ask questions.